atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I III ral coynels of a girl upon the Erst
 |»||: ||; ji’l :
 iiijj proposal of such a nature, for a dei
-I! “nial. — But never mind it, lewson :
+I! nial. — But never mind it, lewson :
-I “I dare Say she will come to: I will
+I I dare Say she will come to: I will
-I “talk to her : it is impossible for a girl
+I talk to her : it is impossible for a girl
-I “to stand So m ich in her own light, as
-“not to accept of you with pldafure?* lewfbnst' features brightened into st Tmllei at Mr. selbyexpreffiori*iri ’his favotirh lidt h was very eertaiii that he had nbt bten shiftaken with regard to stvhat hist daughter had said tff hifn : he I told him, however, at the same time, that though he loved Miss Fanny Selby shetterstliah any Woman in the world, he 'V * II ‘V ' y • J shoiild be very lorry to have her made uri ststfy iipon^^j account.
-If she iis not ‘‘ inclined, " added he, ' “to yield to ^ my perfuastohsc J shust tip all
+I to stand So m ich in her own light, as not to accept of you with pldafure?* lewfbnst' features brightened into st Tmllei at Mr. selbyexpreffiori*iri ’his favotirh lidt h was very eertaiii that he had nbt bten shiftaken with regard to stvhat hist daughter had said tff hifn : he I told him, however, at the same time, that though he loved Miss Fanny Selby shetterstliah any Woman in the world, he 'V * II ‘V ' y • J shoiild be very lorry to have her made uri ststfy iipon^^j account.
+If she iis not ‘‘ inclined, " added he, ' to yield to ^ my perfuastohsc J shust tip all
 < ' my
 4